kubeflow/spark-operator/docs/quick-start-guide.md

 This will create a Deployment named `sparkoperator` and a Service named `spark-webhook` for the webhook in namespace `spark-operator`.

-If the operator is installed via the Helm chart using the default settings (i.e. with webhook enabled), the above steps are all automated for you.

 ### Mutating Admission Webhooks on a private GKE cluster

 If you are deploying the operator on a GKE cluster with the [Private cluster](https://cloud.google.com/kubernetes-engine/docs/how-to/private-clusters) setting enabled, and you wish to deploy the cluster with the [Mutating Admission Webhook](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/), then make sure to change the `webhookPort` to `443`.
 Alternatively you can choose to allow connections to the default port (8080).